wythe/xenon/docs/xddl.md

 <h2 id="field">1.8 field</h2>

-The [field](#field) element identifies an integer unit of information specific to the message being represented.
+The [&lt;field&gt;](#field) element identifies an integer unit of information specific to the message being represented.

 It must have a `name` and `length` attribute.
 The `length` is specified in bits, and may be any nonnegative integer value.
 It does not have to be byte aligned within the record it appears.